 The idea of launching a bare bone product was popularized by Eric Ries’ Lean Startup Movement.
 Ries imagined an MVP as a phase of the product development process: “the version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”

-The cost of building a mobile app MVP will vary depending on your mobile app idea and how complete of a product you want to launch.
-In this piece we examine the factors that influence the cost of building a mobile app prototype and a reasonable cost estimate for the creation of an MVP.
+The cost of building a mobile app prototype will vary depending on your mobile app idea and how complete of a product you want to launch.
+In this piece, we examine the factors that influence the cost of building a mobile app prototype and a reasonable cost estimate for the creation of an app MVP.

 1. Analyzing your Idea